modcomlearning/DjangoApp/README.md

 Django also defines a set of fields that represent relations. <br>
 <br><br>

-ForeignKey 	A many-to-one relationship.
+<b>ForeignKey</b> 	A many-to-one relationship.
 Requires two positional arguments: the class to which the model is related and the on_delete option.<br>

-ManyToManyField 	A many-to-many relationship.
+<b>ManyToManyField</b> 	A many-to-many relationship.
 Requires a positional argument: the class to which the model is related, which works exactly the same as it does for ForeignKey, including recursive and lazy relationships.<br>

-OneToOneField 	A one-to-one relationship.
+<b>OneToOneField</b> 	A one-to-one relationship.
 Conceptually, this is similar to a ForeignKey with unique=True, but the “reverse” side of the relation will directly return a single object.<br>

 Below we create a 5 models for our club web applications, Trainer Model - will store data for club Trainers <br>

 Club Model - will store data for different club names within the larger tennis club<br>

 Player Model - This model will store Player details, including Foreign Keys for Trainer and Clun they belong <br>

 Payment Model - will be used in storing Player payments details <br>

 TrainingKitCollection Model - will store data on Training Kits collection by players <br>
 <br>